florinsalasan/another-portfolio/my-portfolio/README.md

 - [ ] Will add others as the scope expands
 - [x] Add a button to go to top of page to replace the CNTower link for mobile views
 - [x] Add indicator for which filters are active, add reset filter button
+- [ ] Modify dropdown component to work with both .md files and .json files